ivangfr/https-springboot-react/README.md

 # https-springboot-react

 The goal of this project is to play with [`HTTPS`](https://en.wikipedia.org/wiki/HTTPS) and enable it in [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) applications.
-For it, we will implement a `Spring Boot` Rest API, called `movies-api` that will have its endpoints ready to accept and server over `HTTPS`.
+For it, we will implement a `Spring Boot` REST API, called `movies-api` that will have its endpoints ready to accept and server over `HTTPS`.
 Furthermore, a `Spring Boot Shell` Java application, called `movies-shell`, and a Frontend [`ReactJS`](https://reactjs.org/) application, called `movies-ui`, will be implemented to consume `movies-api`.

 ## Applications

 - ### movies-api

-  `Spring Boot` Web Java application that exposes a Rest API to manage movies.
+  `Spring Boot` Web Java application that exposes a REST API to manage movies.
 Its endpoints are ready to accept and server over `HTTPS`. `movies-api` stores its data in [`H2`](https://www.h2database.com/html/main.html) memory database.

 - ### movies-shell